 Sean Tice and Kristy Hadeka

-After visiting Parsons graduate students' Kristy Hadeka's family slate quarry in upstate New York in the spring of 2009, her and Brooklyn graphic designer grabbed a few pieces for use as all purpose boards back home in Brooklyn.
-They found a number of purposes for the slate - as trivets for tea kettles and hot dishes to coasters for beers - and began gifting pieces to friends.
-The response was so overwhelmingly positive that the two struck out to produce a line of slate products.
+After visiting Kristy Hadeka's family slate quarry in upstate New York in the spring of 2009, she and Sean Tice grabbed a few pieces to use as all purpose boards back home in Brooklyn.
+They found a number of purposes for the slate?from trivets for tea kettles and to coasters for beers?and began gifting pieces to friends.
+The response was so overwhelmingly positive that the two set out to produce a line of slate products.

 Visit our blog to take a studio tour and see inside Sean and Kristy's work space!